-- a. treat each other and everyone with courtesy and refrain from inappropriate behavior and derogatory comments; - b. be fair, impartial, and unbiased when voting on quasi-judicial actions;
+- I. Members shall: - a.
+Treat each other and everyone with courtesy and refrain from inappropriate behavior and derogatory comments; - b.
+Be fair, impartial, and unbiased when voting on quasi-judicial actions;

-- c. use the speaker sequencing system to inform the presiding officer of their wish to speak and wait to be acknowledged by the presiding officer before speaking; - d. move to require the presiding officer to enforce these Rules, and the presiding officer shall do so upon an affirmative vote of a majority of the members present; - e. preserve order and decorum during the meeting; - f. not delay or interrupt the proceedings or the peace of the council, nor disturb any member while speaking, by conversation or otherwise, nor disobey the orders of the council, or the presiding officer, except as otherwise herein provided; - g. abide by the Confidential Information Policy (Resolution No. 2010-0108) prohibiting disclosure of confidential communications and authorizing public censure for failure to comply with the policy; - h. support the laws established by the council; and - i. abide by these Rules in conducting the business of the City of Sacramento.
+- c.
+Use the speaker sequencing system to inform the presiding officer of their wish to speak and wait to be acknowledged by the presiding officer before speaking, and abide the following for orderly and courteous discussion: - (i) Members should permit the majority to express itself and fashion a result, while permitting the minority to also express itself, but not dominate the discussion, while fully participating in the process; - (ii) The presiding officer may give preferential speaking order to the councilmember who represents the district of the agenda item; - (iii) In the interest of time, the presiding officer may limit the time allotted to speakers, including members of the body; - (iv) Members are encouraged to hear comments from other members prior to speaking a second time; and - (v) It is usual courtesy for the presiding officer to play a less active role in the debate and discussion and to make a summary or final comments on any item. - d.
+Move to require the presiding officer to enforce these Rules, and the presiding officer shall do so upon an affirmative vote of a majority of the members present; - e.
+Preserve order and decorum during the meeting; - f.
+Not delay or interrupt the proceedings or the peace of the council, nor disturb any member while speaking, by conversation or otherwise, nor disobey the orders of the council, or the presiding officer, except as otherwise herein provided; - g.
+Abide by the Confidential Information Policy (Resolution No. 2010-0108) prohibiting disclosure of confidential communications and authorizing public censure for failure to comply with the policy; - h.
+Support the laws established by the council; and - i.
+Abide by these Rules in conducting the business of the City of Sacramento.